Doctoral Degree

 • Special Requirements

-• All graduate students are required to take EEC290, Seminar in Electrical and Computer Engineering each quarter that it is offered.
-An S grade in EEC390, the Teaching of Electrical and Computer Engineering, is required to be eligible to hold a Teaching Assistantship in ECE, but may not be used to satisfy graduate coursework requirements.
-International students may need to take LIN25, LIN26, LIN391, or a combination thereof, to meet university language proficiency requirements.
+• All incoming or transfer graduate students are required to take EEC200, which does not count towards the course requirements.
+All graduate students are required to take EEC290, Seminar in Electrical and Computer Engineering whenever it is offered.
+An S grade in EEC390 or equivalent, the Teaching of Electrical and Computer Engineering, is required to be eligible to hold a Teaching Assistantship in ECE but may not be used to satisfy graduate coursework requirements.
+International students may need to take UWP 391, UWP 225 UWP 226 or a combination thereof, to meet university language proficiency requirements.

 • Committees